 So you might work for two hours non-stop and forget to drink water so you’re a little bit dehydrated, your body starts to become let’s say dissatisfied with what you’re doing to it.

 So like working from home is also a test of endurance.
-You’re forced to create this structure and people who are good at creating structure, this is gonna create an opportunity for them to realize that it might help them be more productive.
+You’re forced to create this structure, and people who are good at creating structure might realize that it can help them be more productive.

 However, it’s also one good trial to see realize how people could be good management material.